 Yangon (yăn-gŏnˈ) [key], formerly Rangoon răng-gōnˈ, city (1983 pop.
-2,458,712), capital of Myanmar and of Yangon div., S central Myanmar, on the Yangon River (a mouth of the Ayeyarwady) near its entrance into the Gulf of Martaban.
+2,458,712), former capital of Myanmar and capital of Yangon region, S central Myanmar, on the Yangon River (a mouth of the Ayeyarwady) near its entrance into the Gulf of Martaban.
 The largest city in Myanmar, Yangon is the transportation hub of the country and its commercial and industrial center.
 Major exports include rice, teak, petroleum, cotton, and metal ores; there are rice mills, sawmills, oil refineries, and steel, iron, and copper mills.

 More on Yangon from Fact Monster: